Skip to content

 Global Exception Handlers

-The quoin_exception_handler automatically converts QuoinError exceptions to JSON responses:
+The quoin_exception_handler automatically converts QuoinError exceptions to RFC 9457 responses:

 async def quoin_exception_handler(